 How to Find a Good Vet

 It is important that you find a reputable vet and one that is used to dealing with guinea pigs.

-We chose our vet because they handle a lot of guinea pigs due to the fact that there is a nearby rescue centre who uses this vet for their guinea pigs.
+We chose our vet because they handle a lot of guinea pigs due to the fact that there is a nearby rescue center who uses this vet for their guinea pigs.

 For this reason, the practice we chose are used to handling, diagnosing, neutering and operating on these small delicate pets.

 Don’t be afraid to phone up various vets in your area and ask about their experience with guinea pigs.
-Like us, you might want to find out from a guinea pig rescue centre in your area which vet they use and get some information from them.
+You might want to find out from a guinea pig rescue center in your area which vet they use and get some information from them.
 They will be only too pleased to offer you this advice as their primary concern is that these lovely pets are taken good care of.